noiab3d/noiab3d/README.md

 **I'm a self-taught front-end dev based in Portugal 🇵🇹 and I like to code stuff and post it on the internet! 😶‍🌫️**

+- 🔭 I’m currently working on getting better at front-end
 - 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate on open-source projects

-- 🤔 I’m looking for help with getting better at code
+---

 <!--
 **n0ia96/n0ia96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.